 We had great difficulty translating the app from Japanese.
 As the Google Play description states, it seems to be an educational platform that allows users to “practice buying and selling” bitcoin.
 Once the app is open, we tried the different options to see if there was a facility to store, send or receive bitcoins like in a Bitcoin wallet.
 Absent documentation and other descriptive features, and until further information is available, we believe this app does not have a bitcoin wallet.

-As part of our Methodology, we ask:Can it send and receive bitcoins?
-If not, we tag it No send/receive
+As part of our Methodology, we ask:Is it a wallet?
+If not, we tag it No Wallet